openhwgroup/cv-hpdcache/README.md

 This example uses the macros defined in the [hpdcache_typedef.svh](rtl/include/hpdcache_typedef.svh) file.
 These macros ease the definition of types required by the interface of the HPDcache module.

+## HPDcache Validation and Verification

+For a complete UVM testbench of the HPDcache, please see the [HPDcache Verif](https://github.com/openhwgroup/cv-hpdcache-verif) repository.

+There is another simpler testbench (hence not as complete as the one above) into the `rtl/tb` subdirectory of this repository .
+This testbench is compatible with the [Verilator](https://www.veripool.org/verilator/) simulation tool.

 ## HPDcache Publications & Tutorials